 Getting to Montana

-We flew into Missoula and were greeted by transportation from our resort who drove us to Greenough, Montana.
+We flew into Missoula and were greeted by transportation from the Paws Up Resort, who drove us to Greenough, Montana.
 For reference, Greenough is a 2-3 hour drive from Glacier National Park.

 For this trip, we stayed at The Resort at Paws Up.
-Paws Up is an all-inclusive, authentic working cattle ranch situated in the pristine mountains of western Montana.
+Paws Up is an all-inclusive resort and authentic working cattle ranch situated in the pristine mountains of western Montana.
 We initially booked a two-bedroom Meadow Home; because of availability, we were upgraded to a three-bedroom Wilderness Estate.

 - Two king beds, two queen beds and one full sofa bed